USS Truxtun (DDG-103): Construction

 Truxtun's keel was laid down on 11 April 2005.
 During construction at Ingalls Shipbuilding, Pascagoula, Mississippi, she suffered a major electrical fire on 20 May 2006, engulfing two levels and causing damage estimated to be worth millions of dollars.
 She was launched on 17 April 2007, then christened on 2 June 2007, in Pascagoula, with Truxtun's descendants, Susan Scott Martin and Carol Leigh Roelker, serving as sponsors, and commissioned on 25 April 2009, in Charleston, South Carolina.
 As of July 2020 the ship is part of Destroyer Squadron 26 based out of Naval Station Norfolk.

 Ship history

-On 22 March 2009, Truxtun answered distress call, after the 45-foot sailing vessel Calypso Queen reported a broken mast and sail, as well as electrical and mechanical casualties in the Gulf of Mexico.
-The crew, a man and a woman, were transferred to Truxtun and required no medical assistance.

 In 2012, the US Navy contracted with L3 Technologies to develop a fuel-efficient hybrid electric drive train for the Flight IIA Arleigh Burke guided missile destroyers.
 The system proposed used a pre-existing quill drive on the reduction gearbox, allowing an electric motor to drive the ships up to 13 kn.
 Truxtun was fitted with the permanent magnet motor system in 2012, under a research and development contract with General Atomics.
 In March 2018, the US Navy announced that the trial program to install hybrid electric drives in 34 destroyers would be cancelled leaving Truxtun as the only ship so fitted.